kkowenn/DataSciencePortfolio/README.md

 Welcome to my Data Science portfolio!
 This repository showcases my work in optimizing performance metrics, fixing overfitting with data augmentation, comparing regression models, and utilizing transfer learning with ResNet-50 and etc.

-### "This is highlighted notebook model from my projects in kaggle:"
+### "This is highlighted notebook models from my projects in kaggle:"

 https://www.kaggle.com/kritsadakruapat